Subelliptic pseudo-differential operators and Fourier integral operators on compact Lie groups: Outline and main results

 The second source of applications came from the functional calculus for subelliptic operators developed in Section \ref{SFC}.
-Indeed, as application of the subelliptic functional calculus we will deduce a subelliptic version of the G\r{a}rding inequality and we will study the Dixmier traceability of subelliptic operators. \end{remark} \begin{remark} One of main features of the developed subelliptic calculus is that if we replace the role of the sub-Laplacian by the Laplace operator on the group $G,$ we recover the known properties for the global H\"ormander classes on compact Lie groups \cite{Fischer2015,Ruz,RuzhanskyTurunenWirth2014} which makes our calculus parallel to others existing in the literature, where the global symbols are used e.g. to develop the calculus on graded Lie groups by using Rockland operators \cite{FischerRuzhanskyBook}.
+Indeed, as an application of the subelliptic functional calculus we will deduce a subelliptic version of the G\r{a}rding inequality and we will study the Dixmier traceability of subelliptic operators. \end{remark} \begin{remark} One of the main features of the developed subelliptic calculus is that if we replace the role of the sub-Laplacian by the Laplace operator on the group $G,$ we recover the known properties for the global H\"ormander classes on compact Lie groups \cite{Fischer2015,Ruz,RuzhanskyTurunenWirth2014} which makes our calculus parallel to others existing in the literature, where the global symbols are used e.g. to develop the calculus on graded Lie groups by using Rockland operators \cite{FischerRuzhanskyBook}. \end{remark} \begin{remark} We end this section by providing a short list of references about some recent works related to the analysis of pseudo-differential operators on compact Lie groups and other related topics with the harmonic analysis of graded Lie groups.
+For instance, we refer to \cite{Poincare,RuzhanskyDelgadoCardona2022TracesDet} for the analysis of traces and determinants on compact Lie groups and on homogeneous vector bundles.
+For recent works about oscillating Fourier multipliers and criteria for their boundedness in terms of matrix-valued symbols, see \cite{CardonaRuzhanskyOscil1,CardonaRuzhanskyOscil2,CardonaRuzhanskyOscil3,CardonaRuzhanskyOscil4,Dyadic2023} as well as \cite{CardonaRuzhanksyFourierTriebel,CardonaRuzhanksyFourierTriebel2}.
+For extensions of the sharp G\r{a}rding inequality in the setting of compact Lie groups we refer to \cite{CardonaFedericoRuzhansky}.
+For applications of the sharp G\r{a}rding inequality to the analysis of fractional diffusion models on compact Lie groups we refer to \cite{RuzhanskyDelgadoCardona2022JEv}.
+The extension of the global functional calculus for the global H\"ormander classes on graded Lie groups can be found in \cite{RuzhanskyDelgadoCardona2022FC}.
+In \cite{BrinkerWirth}, Gelfand triples for the Kohn-Nirenberg quantization on homogeneous Lie groups have been analysed.
+For the analysis of diffusive wavelets on compact Lie groups and on homogeneous spaces, see \cite{EbertWirth}.
+In \cite{control1,control2,Control3} applications of the pseudo-differential calculus on compact Lie groups to the control theory of heat equations for elliptic operators have been established and also analysed in the setting of arbitrary compact manifolds.
+Other works related to local Weyl formulas on compact Lie groups can be found in \cite{localweyl}.
+Finally, necessary and sufficient conditions by employing this local formula for the membership of global pseudo-differential operators in the Schatten ideals have been investigated in \cite{Toft2023}. \end{remark}